 There are flavonoids in argan oil that are strong anti-inflammatory agents, helpful in the relief of pain and swelling that accompany arthritis.

-The high linoleic content in argan oil helps rheumatologic conditions by increasing the production of prostaglandins.
+The high linoleic content in argan oil helps rheumatologic conditions by increasing the production of prostaglandins.#14 Head Lice Soother

 Lice are parasites that live on your scalp, bite the skin, and cause extreme itchiness.
 Although you need an over-the-counter or prescription product that specifically kills lice to get rid of the pests, using argan oil will help with your symptoms.

 The oil will soothe the irritation from the bites, including helping to heal any scratches you’ve caused from the itching, which can lead to infections.
-The chemicals in head lice shampoos can damage your hair, so the argan oil will also aid in keeping your mane smooth and manageable.
+The chemicals in head lice shampoos can damage your hair, so the argan oil will also aid in keeping your mane smooth and manageable.#15 Anti-Cancer Effects